 This final example looks at bringing about variation, not through changing the method, but with the application of a method or representation against a group of varied yet similar problems.

-Variation Theory examples KS1
+Variation Theory examples for elementary school

 1) James has 8 flowers and Julie has 5 flowers.
 How many flowers are there altogether?